Brian-Baros/SarahMemory/README.md

 - The FrontEnd is just for visualization interaction
 - Users should be able to use thier own custom frontend and UI
 - SarahMemory mainly focus on backend operations, universal and cross-platform operations,
-- SarahMemory is more of the Foundation, Kernal, Framework, Engine, behind future AiOS systems.
+- SarahMemory is more of the Blueprint, Foundation, Kernal, Framework, Engine, behind future AiOS systems.
+- This system is being designed as an All-in-one system.
+Since it is extremely modular, other developers can benifit from it design.

 ---
 # **🖥️ UI Previews**